Anura Kumara Dissanayake wearing a grey shirt smiles at cameras outside his party office after winning Sri Lanka’s presidential election

 Published on

 In 2019, Anura Kumara Dissanayake contested Sri Lanka’s presidential election against the incumbent Gotabaya Rajapaksa.
 He won only three percent of the vote.
 In the parliamentary elections a year later, the National People’s power – the coalition that includes Dissanayake’s party, the Janata Vimukti Peramuna – won only three seats.
 The JVP was disparaged as the “three percent party.”
 In 2024, Dissanayake has turned the tables by winning 42 percent of the vote share.
-Meanwhile, Namal Rajapaksa, the son of former president and prime minister Mahinda Rajapaksa, secured only three percent.
+Meanwhile, Namal Rajapaksa, the son of former president and prime minister Mahinda Rajapaksa, secured only 2.57 percent.

 Dissanayake’s meteoric rise to Sri Lanka’s executive presidency, which marks a landmark shift in the country’s politics, was powered in large part by the people’s struggle or Aragalaya in 2022 and the simmering public dissatisfaction with the political class ever since.
 The hardship brought on by Sri Lanka’s economic collapse brought people out on the streets in the summer of 2022.
 They were disillusioned with the dynastic politics and corruption in the political establishment.
 The movement unseated Mahinda Rajapaksa as prime minister and Gotabaya Rajapaksa as president.
 Ranil Wickramesinghe who took over as president managed to stall the economic free fall but failed to address the hardships of the majority of the population and remained unpopular as a member of the reigning political class.
 Dissanayake, on the other hand, spoke the language of the aragalaya, promising an end to corruption and the establishment of the new political culture.